Bergen County Executive Jim Tedesco OK After Medical Episode

 The hard-working Paramus Democrat was taken to The Valley Hospital in Ridgewood for precautionary reasons Wednesday night after he "became light-headed and briefly fainted at a private event," Bergen County Director of Communications Derek Sands said.

+Tedesco, 68, said Thursday that he'd spent nearly 40 hours out with the county snow plows following the weekend storm -- nothing out of the ordinary for him.

+"Just a little dehydrated," he said.
+"Need to slow down just a bit."

-Local police and Bergen County sheriff's officers cleared the way for an ambulance to get him to the hospital shortly after 9:30 p.m.
+Local police and Bergen County sheriff's officers closed streets and cleared the way for an ambulance to get him to the hospital shortly after 9:30 p.m.
+Wednesday.

+"After receiving fluids he was released home," Sands said, adding that Tedesco was "looking forward to returning to work" on Friday.

 Besides tending to county business, Tedesco -- a former Paramus councilman, mayor and county freeholder -- has been raising money for a re-election bid this year.

 Tedesco collapsed at his own fundraiser last July before bouncing back.
-Doctors had previously urged Tedesco to slow down after the effects of a bone infection necessitated back surgery in 2015.
+Doctors had previously urged him to slow down after the effects of a bone infection necessitated back surgery in 2015.

 Click here to sign up for Daily Voice's free daily emails and news alerts.